-Introduction to Geometry - 0327 Full Year - 1 Credit Grade 10 - 12
+Introduction to Geometry - 0327

 This one-year course will run from September to June, with students taking a final exam in June.
 It is designed to give students an introduction to the Geometry topics they will see the following year to give them a solid foundation to build upon in order to be successful in the Geometry course.
-Upon successful completion of this course, students will go on to Geometry.
+Upon successful completion of this course, students will go on to Geometry or Statistics.